GNS-Science/nzshm-opensha/README.md

 # nshm-nz-opensha
 NSHM NZ Programme opensha applications (patterned on opensha-ucerf3 &amp; opensha-dev)

-THis repo capture NHSM-NZ exploits based on opensha-ucerf3.

-Priorities:
+## Priorities:

  - adapt the NZ Fault model from CFM NZ to suit the opensha tools
- - extend opensha to support subduction interface models - needed for the infamous Hikurangi
+ - extend opensha to support subduction interface fault models.
+This is needed for the (in)famous 'Hikurangi'.

  ## Getting started